myscale/vector-db-benchmark/README.md

 pip install -r requirements.txt
 ```

 Afterwards, follow the [Step-by-Step Guide for Benchmark](docs/step-by-step-guide-for-benchmark.md) to execute the benchmark for each cloud service.
+You can refer to [Results Visualize](docs/results-visualize.md) for visualizing the test results.